-I conclude with several important limitations of the paper.
-First, I only look at short-term effects of parental incarceration.
-This is important because these parents eventually leave prison and may return to live with their children.
-Even more, if incarceration decreases one's human capital and social and emotional skills, the type of parent that returns after incarceration, can be much worse than the one that left.
-In this case the long run effects can be very different than what I estimate.
-Another important shortcoming of this paper is that effectively I can only study one outcome variable.
-As shown by Dobbie et al, parental incarceration can have sizable effects on other variables such as earnings and teen pregnancy.
-These are important results that help characterize the complex shock that is having a parent incarcerated, but that due to data limitation I can not explore.
-Finally, given my sample selection my analysis is restricted to cases in which convicted parents are living with their children, which is not the majority of the cases, and to poor household.
-There are many reasons to believe my results do not extend to these other groups of children.
+I conclude with a discussion of a couple important limitations of this paper.
+First, I look only at the short-term effects of parental incarceration.
+This is important, as these parents eventually leave prison and perhaps return to live with their children.
+Further, if incarceration decreases one's human capital and social and emotional skills, the type of parent that returns after incarceration can be much worse than the one that left.
+In this case, the long-term effects may be very different from what I estimate here.
+Another significant limitation of this paper is that, effectively, I can only study one outcome variable.
+As shown by Dobbie et al. (2018) parental incarceration can have sizable effects on other variables such as earnings and teen pregnancy.
+These are important results that help characterize the complex shock that is having a parent incarcerated, but that due to data limitations I cannot explore here.
+Finally, given my sample selection, my analysis is restricted to cases in which the convicted parents are living with their children-which is not the majority of the cases-and to poor households.
+There are significant reasons to believe that my results do not extend to different groups of children living in other situations.